jpodwys/superagent-cache/README.md

 ## .expiration(seconds)

-Use this function when you need to override all of your caches' `defaultExpiration` properties (set via cache-service) for a particular cache entry.
+Use this function when you need to override your `cache`'s `defaultExpiration` property for a particular cache entry.

 #### Arguments